 - 86% of consumers prefer an authentic and honest brand personality on social networks.

 These numbers demonstrate the importance of having a person with the right brand manager skills.
-Whether they’re working in-house or at a third-party agency, your brand manager plays an integral role in creating lasting impressions of your company and driving the growth of your brand.
+Whether they’re working in-house or at a third-party agency, your business brand manager plays an integral role in creating lasting impressions of your company and driving the growth of your brand.

 A brand manager is responsible for developing the overall image of a company.
 Key elements of this role include: